shashwatah/jot/README.md

 <br>

 Jot is under active development.
-While it contains all basic functions that should serve most needs, there's a laundry list of features that are yet to and will be added overtime.
+While it contains all basic functions that should serve most needs, there's a laundry list of features that are yet to and will be added overtime.<br>
+Check out [***UPDATES.md***](UPDATES.md) to see upcoming updates.

 ## Installation